Here’s How to Fall Back Asleep After Waking Up in the Middle of the Night

-Use your body to relax your brain and reduce stress, by using relaxation techniques, the NSF advises.
+Use your body to relax your brain and reduce stress by using relaxation techniques, the NSF advises.
 Not sure how to do that?
 Try this progressive muscle relaxation: Work on one muscle group at a time, starting with your feet going up towards your head.
 Gently tense your muscles, count to five, and slowly let them relax.
 Do one extremity at a time, and make sure to keep breathing deeply during each contraction.
 Pay special attention to areas of your body which hold the most stress, such as your jaw, or neck.
 The 4-7-8 breathing technique follows a rhythm of breathing in for four seconds, holding for seven and exhaling for eight.
-Try making these little changes that can help you sleep better in just one day.

 - Harvard Health Publishing: “Blue light has a dark side.”